Skip to primary navigation Skip to content Skip to footer

 Location, Location, Location

-Some popular spots for halibut fishing in California include the waters off of Dana Point, San Diego, and Santa Barbara.
-If you’re not familiar with the area, consider booking a fishing charter with a knowledgeable captain who can take you to the best spots for halibut.
+Popular halibut fishing spots include the waters off Dana Point, San Diego, and Santa Barbara.
+If you’re unfamiliar with the area, consider booking a charter with an experienced captain who knows the best local grounds.

 Tackle and Gear